 Leading Off: Kershaw faces Brewers; M's await injury reports

-Clayton Kershaw starts Friday's series opener for the Los Angeles Dodgers against Milwaukee, where he is 4-0 with a 1.41 ERA in five starts.
-Jimmy Nelson, who starts for the Brewers, struck out 10 against Arizona in his last start.
+In this May 17, 2017, file photo, Los Angeles Dodgers pitcher Clayton Kershaw works against the San Francisco Giants during a baseball game in San Francisco.
+Kershaw starts Friday's series opener for the Dodgers against Milwaukee, where he is 4-0 with a 1.41 ERA in five starts.

 Add your comments below